-Popmenu: The One-of-a-Kind, Interactive Way to Make a Menu Online
+Popmenu: The One-of-a-Kind, Interactive Way to Create a Menu Online

 Popmenu uses one-of-a-kind, dynamic menu technology that turns your menu into an interactive experience.

-When you build your online menu using Popmenu, you can add item names, descriptions, sizes, optional upgrades, and photos all from one simple, easy-to-use dashboard.
+When you create a menu online using Popmenu, you can add item names, descriptions, sizes, optional upgrades, and photos all from one simple, easy-to-use dashboard.
 You can also create different menus, as well as different sections within those menus.
 You can customize your entire online menu, so you can make it look just the way you want it to.